Zongze-Li-Pon/zongze-li-pon.github.io/_completed_projects/2023-06-15_Aortic-Flow-Simulation-with-LBM-and-Windkessel-Boundary-Coupling.md

 5. Apply ramp-up
 6. Update P

-### 5. Auxiliary Modules
+## 5. Any Other Modules

-**Files:**
-- `PostProcessingTools.cpp`
-- `SimulationSetup.cpp`

 These modules are introduced to improve code organization and readability.
 They are responsible for:

 - simulation setup and parameter initialization
 - separation of numerical logic from workflow control
 - post-processing and data handling

 This separation ensures that the main solver remains clean and maintainable, while also making the code easier to extend.

----
+The remaining source files and the main driver script are relatively straightforward and follow standard implementation patterns, so they are not discussed in detail here.

+## Final Remarks

+I hope this overview provides a clear understanding of the design and implementation of the project.
+If you are interested in the details or have any questions, feel free to reach out or explore the code further.

 <a href="/completed-projects.html">← Back to Completed Projects</a>